jonigl/ollama-mcp-bridge/README.md

 - Python >= 3.10.15
 - Ollama server running (local or remote)
-- MCP server scripts configured in `mcp-servers-config/mcp-config.json`
+- MCP server configuration file with at least one MCP server defined (see below for example)

 ## Installation